cocotb/cocotb/docs/source/writing_testbenches.rst

 considers the width of the signal, so it will allow values in the range from the minimum negative value for a signed number up to the maximum positive value for an unsigned number: ``-2**(Nbits - 1) <= value <= 2**Nbits - 1``
-Note: assigning out-of-range values will raise an :exc:`OverflowError`.
+Note: assigning out-of-range values will raise an :exc:`ValueError`.

 A :class:`~cocotb.types.LogicArray` object can be used instead of a Python int to assign a value to signals with more fine-grained control (e.g. signed values only).